Mindful Academy Solterreno (MAS)

 To join the MAS Community Hub, please contact email@example.com to register for these sessions and to be added to the mailing list.
 All MBSR teachers are welcome.

 The fee for all of the sessions is by donation only.
 And only if within your means.
 Payment options will be provided in the email notifications for the meetings.
-A maximum donation of €15 per session or €60 max per month (all ‘sits’ plus 1 ‘reflect’ session in a month) is suggested.
+A maximum donation of €15 per session or €60 max per month is suggested.
+Fees received contribute to administration costs including Zoom.
+The graduates who support the Hub sessions receive supervision for their contribution and to support their own deepening practice.

 Sit with Inquiry